dartmouthrobotics/stag_ros/README.md

 ## Usage

+Note that for bundles, the order of corners is: top right, bottom left, bottom right, top left if you think of the bundle being on a flat sheet with the z-axis pointing towards you while you are looking at the sheet and X to your right and Y pointing towards the top of the sheet.

 For example launch file see `launch/example.launch`

 Currently this package only runs as a nodelet.
 It is able to process camera frames in parallel by changing the `num_worker_threads` parameter to your nodelet manager.